 Visitors to The Beach may also get to enjoy a camel ride, or they can take a break from sunbathing with a stroll along The Walk, where they will find a variety of shops, cafes and restaurants.

 If you’re thinking of jetting off on the holiday of a lifetime to Dubai then you’re in luck.
 There are lots of breathtaking sights to see and fun activities to enjoy in the city.
-The real challenge will be fitting it all in!
+The real challenge will be fitting it all in a city break!

 Here are the top five things to do in Dubai.

-No Dubai city break would be complete without a visit to the tallest man-made structure in the world, the spectacular Burj Khalifa.
+The best of Dubai city breaks would not be complete without a visit to the tallest man-made structure in the world, the spectacular Burj Khalifa.
 Standing at 2,722 ft, the Burj Khalifa is one of the most popular Dubai tourist attractions and attracts millions of visitors each year.

 Construction of the Burj Khalifa began in 2004 and it was eventually opened in 2010 in the newly built area Downtown Dubai.